zkemail/hiring/technicalPM.md

 * Experience marketing developer tools or developer infrastructure

 We don't want to work with scammy projects, nor do we publish low quality content.
 We have a high bar for content — we are not a crypto project, we are a cryptography research organization.

+## Submission Guidelines
+Email: Send an email to aayushgupta05@gmail.com, tinahaibodi@gmail.com with:
+Subject line: "PM Application Submission - [Your Name] Attach a resume and/or portfolio and Github
+Your availability for an interview